 side view, in the shop

-at this link. i hope to get better at this video thing as time goes on, but it gives you an idea of how the table plays.
+. i hope to get better at this video thing as time goes on, but it gives you an idea of how the table plays.

 and here we have our first attempt at acquiring a pool table in about 1989. this one was in rough shape when i bought it for $500. and i had to make new curly maple rails, new legs, and strip the peeling veneer off the body and paint it, but it was worth the effort, though that one sold too before i finished it.